HibaKullab/DWH/data/processed/README.md

-# add processed Data in this folder
+# added processed Data
-- this file is just a note, delete it after adding your data
+- made some changs to the sql code since we made a database and we don't need to create the databae using the original file anymore